frabjous/jhap-templates/documentation/typesetting_guide.md

 > [-@russell1919, 71]
 ```

-## Ensuring the authors' guidelines are followed
+## Ensuring the author guidelines are followed

 Make adjustments if the authors have not followed the [JHAP Author Guidelines]((https://jhaponline.org/about/submissions)) closely.